Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits: Abstract

 \section{Abstract}

 Structural two level systems (TLSs) ubiquitous in amorphous solids are dramatically sensitive to thermal cycling to about $20$K and then back to low temperature, a process upon which the excitation energy of most TLSs is significantly changed.
 Using Monte Carlo simulations we demonstrate that this phenomenon is not contained within the standard tunneling model, but is well explained by a model that includes an additional set of TLSs that are pseudo-gapped at low energies, yet possess strong strain interaction through which they generate significant dynamical disorder upon thermal cycling.
-Our results give support for the general applicability of the Two-TLS model to amorphous solids at low temperatures, in that nearing our understanding of the low-temperature universality of phonon attenuation in amorphous solids.
-Further, we suggest thermal cycling as a unique protocol to distinguish TLS noise from other noise sources in quantum circuits.
+Our results provide additional support for the broad applicability of the Two-TLS model to amorphous solids at low temperatures, bringing us closer to a comprehensive understanding of the universal behavior of phonon attenuation in these materials.
+With regard to quantum superconducting circuits, our results suggest thermal cycling as a unique protocol to distinguish TLS noise from other noise sources.
+Possible relation of the Two-TLS model to ionizing radiation effects on long-time fluctuations in qubit relaxation times and on TLS scrambling is discussed.

 Low temperature universality of phonon attenuation in amorphous solids has been a remarkable conundrum for over five decades \cite{zeller1971thermal,hunklinger1986thermal,pohl2002low}, as it signifies the role of the disordered state itself in dictating the low temperature characteristics of matter \cite{YuLeggett_1988}.
-While many of the corresponding experimental results can be explained as consequence of tunneling two-level systems (TLSs) as described by the standard tunneling model (STM) \cite{anderson1972anomalous,phillips1972tunneling,jackle1972ultrasonic}, the most essential property, of quantitative universality of phonon attenuation, is yet to be accounted for.
+While many of the corresponding experimental results can be explained as consequence of tunneling two-level systems (TLSs) as described by the standard tunneling model (STM) \cite{anderson1972anomalous,phillips1972tunneling,jackle1972ultrasonic}, some essential properties, including the microscopic nature of the TLSs and the origin of quantitative universality of phonon attenuation, cannot be understood within the STM.